Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 1. Notice that the command is working.

 ### Solution 3: using Foreach-Object
-1. Using the Foreach-Object command you can process any output.
+1. With the Foreach-Object command you can process any output.
 This command is the most flexible.
 1. Run this command: ```Get-ADComputer –Filter *```
 1. The output will display all objects from Active Directory.
 We call this 'rich' output.
 Including all metadata.
 1. Run this command: ```Get-ADComputer –Filter * | Foreach-Object { Write-Host $_.Name }```